samuelstanley0101/phishing_email_detection/README.md

 **--silent:** Print no messages while running.

+**--precision:** The precision to print floating point numbers to the terminal with.
+Defaults to 4.

 **files:** The files or directories containing datasets to make a subset out of.
 All files from any directories specified will be used, but any subdirectories within the directories specified will be ignored unless `-r` is used. **If no files are specified, all files (excluding subdirectories) from the `source-datasets` directory will be used.**

 *Credit to [Geeks for Geeks](https://www.geeksforgeeks.org/python/stratified-sampling-in-pandas/) for help with stratified sampling.*